-Throughout almost 30 years of public service, Dr. Pizzo has been an advocate for effective solutions related to student health, safety, equity of resources, and equity related to opportunities.
-Dr. Pizzo’s dissertation examined environmental factors related to student learning and he has also published articles related to leadership, management, sustainability, health, and equity.
+Throughout over 30 years of public service, Dr. Pizzo has been an advocate for effective solutions related to student health, safety, equity of resources, and equity related to career advancement.
+Dr. Pizzo has supported the fair treatment of all people for throughout his entire career.
+This includes supporting diversity initiatives in the New York City Department of Education in the 90's., forging a career dedicated to providing equitable employment opportunities for all populations.
+Dr. Pizzo’s dissertation examined environmental factors related to student learning and he has also published articles related to leadership, diversity, equity, management, sustainability, and health.

 Statement of goals:

 Being personally accountable, but publicly silent is no longer acceptable.
 Through collaboration, tangible, authentic, sustainable change must be achieved with contributions from all segments of society.
 Let’s build partnerships, through inclusion, to expand our allies, to then contribute to a equitable future together.
 All well-meaning citizens are affected by inequities and the injustice which results.

 “Injustice anywhere is a threat to justice everywhere.” - Dr. Martin Luther King Jr.